Claro Company: Jamaica

 Claro was introduced in Jamaica as a replacement for the MiPhone company.
 Oceanic Digital Jamaica Limited (ODJ) was a wholly owned subsidiary of América Móvil, providing service under the Claro name.
 The company built a GSM/UMTS/HSDPA network with the CDMA network, and plans included fixed wireless and broadband service on the CDMA network (competing with Digicel and LIME).
 The Jamaican company was acquired by Digicel in late 2011, and the network was closed (with permission from the outgoing Jamaica Labour Party government) in March 2012.

 Panama

-Claro was introduced in Panama in 2008, As of 2022 the company is going through a merger with +Movil Panama (Cable and Wireless Panama.)
+Claro was introduced in Panama in 2008, As of 2022 the company went through a merger with +Movil Panama (Cable and Wireless Panama.)

 Peru

 Claro began operation on October 11, 2005 after its acquisition of TIM Peru.
 The country has more than seventeen million customers.

 Puerto Rico

 Claro was introduced in Puerto Rico on May 18, 2007 as a replacement for Verizon Wireless.
 It is the wireless arm of Puerto Rico Telephone, which offers landline telephone and data services, while Coqui.Net (bought by Puerto Rico Telephone) manages Claro's ISP and IPTV services on the island.
-One problem with the transition has been the non-portability of telephones to the contiguous United States (Puerto Rico is part of the United States), resulting in a preference for AT&T.
+One problem with the transition has been the non-portability of telephones to the contiguous United States (Puerto Rico is part of the United States), resulting in a preference for Liberty Puerto Rico (formerly AT&T).